Lion's Mane Mushroom

 What is the recommended dosage of Lion's Mane Mushroom?

-Reported potential side effects may include: Mild digestive issues: Bloating, diarrhea, or stomach discomfort, especially with high doses.
+For most healthy adults, Lion's Mane Mushroom is well tolerated at studied doses.
+Reported effects can include: Mild digestive issues: Bloating, diarrhea, or stomach discomfort, especially with high doses.
 Allergic reactions: Skin rash, itching, or respiratory issues, particularly in those allergic to mushrooms.
-Potential exacerbation of asthma in sensitive individuals Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+Potential exacerbation of asthma in sensitive individuals It may also interact with some medications.
+Lion's Mane Mushroom is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Anticoagulants (warfarin, aspirin) — lion's mane may mildly inhibit platelet aggregation; monitor with anticoagulant therapy Antidiabetic medications — lion's mane may lower blood glucose; monitor blood sugar when combining with insulin or oral hypoglycemics Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Anticoagulants (warfarin, aspirin) — lion's mane may mildly inhibit platelet aggregation; monitor with anticoagulant therapy Antidiabetic medications — lion's mane may lower blood glucose; monitor blood sugar when combining with insulin or oral hypoglycemics If you take prescription medication, check with a pharmacist or doctor before using it.